dendronhq/dendron-site/vault/dendron.topic.blogging.md

 # Blogging 🚧

-Dendron has some features within [[dendron-jekyll | dendron.related.dendron-jekyll]] that make it well suited towards blogging.
+Dendron has some features within [[dendron-jekyll | dendron.pro.dendron-jekyll]] that make it well suited towards blogging.

 # Liquid Tags